 RALEIGH, N.C.
-(April 7, 2011) — With April 18 fast approaching, the N.C.
-Wildlife Resources Commission is reminding taxpayers to remember wildlife when filling out their North Carolina State Income tax form this year.
+(April 5, 2011) — With Tax Day approaching on April 17, the N.C.
+Wildlife Resources Commission is reminding taxpayers to help keep North Carolina wild when completing a N.C.
+State Income tax form this year.

 Whether you love to hunt, fish, photograph wildlife, or watch birds in your own backyard, you can help conserve the state’s wildlife and their habitats by making a donation on line 28 of the state tax form.